electrovir/acquired-knoweldge/raspberry-pi/fresh-raspberry-pi-setup.md

 This will need to be done on your router our your DHCP server.
 (If you're running a Pi-hole already you can run it as your DHCP server as well.)
 This will make `ssh`ing into your new Pi much easier.

-## Give the static Pi IP a nickname

-This only makes sense if your Pi has a static local IP.

-Do this on your personal computer which will `ssh` into the Pi.

-1. `sudo nano /etc/hosts`
-2. Add an entry for your Pi: `192.168.0.123 name-for-your-pi`

-Now you can ssh via `ssh name-for-your-pi`.

 ## Disable root user

 1. If you created a root password, expire / lock it with `sudo passwd -l root`.